Strong Project Portfolio Governance Delivers Results

 “Portfolio management without governance is an empty concept” ²

 In practice, the tension is about how to make project portfolio governance both effective and efficient.
-Project portfolio governance can be effective but requires a significant amount of time from project teams to collect data, the Portfolio Manager to create reports, and for the governance committee to sift through the reports and data to make better decisions.
+Project portfolio governance can be effective but requires a significant amount of time from project teams to collect data, the Portfolio Manager to create the right portfolio management charts, and for the governance committee to sift through the reports and data to make better decisions.
 Project Management Offices (PMO’s) may also take a “lean” approach to project portfolio governance that is apparently efficient that requires little effort from the governance committee, but is inadequate or completely ineffective.
 Our goal is to balance effectiveness against efficiency to ensure that the portfolio is properly managed and delivering maximum value.

 Why is Project Portfolio Governance Important?